 Build, Size and Weight | All Metal Chassis, 11.73 x 8.68 x 067 in and 3.01 lb / 1.37kg |

-The X360 14 offers a decent selection of ports and connections.
-On the left side, you’ll find a 3.5-millimeter microphone headphone combo jack and a USB-A port.
-On the right side, there is a Micro SD card reader and two USB Type-C Thunderbolt 4 ports.
-These Thunderbolt 4 ports support data transfer, charging, and display output.
-Notably, there is no HDMI port on this laptop.
+The HP Spectre X360 14 provides a good range of ports and connections.
+On the left side, there’s a 3.5-millimeter combo jack for microphones and headphones, along with a USB-A port.
+On the right side, you’ll find a Micro SD card reader and two USB Type-C Thunderbolt 4 ports.
+These Thunderbolt 4 ports are versatile, supporting data transfer, charging, and display output.
+It’s worth mentioning that this laptop doesn’t include an HDMI port.

 User Upgradeability

-The HP Spectre X360 14 offers some user upgradeability options.
-The SSD is user-upgradable, providing flexibility for storage expansion or replacement.
-The laptop supports up to 16GB RAM, which can be upgraded to enhance overall performance and multitasking capabilities.
+The HP Spectre X360 14 provides users with some upgrade options.
+The SSD can be easily upgraded by the user, allowing for flexibility in expanding or replacing storage.
+Additionally, the laptop supports up to 16GB of RAM, which can be upgraded to improve overall performance and multitasking capabilities.

-The display of the HP Spectre X360 14 is undoubtedly one of its standout features.
-A 13.5-inch OLED panel with a resolution of 3K by 2K, providing stunning visuals with vibrant colors, deep blacks, and excellent contrast.
-Whether you’re watching movies, editing photos, or working on creative projects, the display delivers a captivating viewing experience.
-The touchscreen functionality is highly responsive and works seamlessly with the included pen, allowing for effortless navigation and precise input.
+The HP Spectre X360 14 boasts an impressive display that truly stands out.
+Featuring a 13.5-inch OLED panel with a sharp 3K by 2K resolution, it offers breathtaking visuals characterized by vibrant colors, deep blacks, and exceptional contrast.
+Whether you’re watching movies, editing photos, or engaging in creative tasks, this display ensures an immersive viewing experience.
+Moreover, the touchscreen functionality is incredibly responsive, working seamlessly with the included pen for effortless navigation and precise input.

-The HP X360 14 comes with an included stylus pen that supports 4,096 levels of pressure sensitivity.
-The pen is well-suited for note-taking, sketching, and creative tasks.
-It integrates smoothly with the laptop’s touch display, offering a natural and intuitive writing experience.
-Spectre X360 14 features different modes, including laptop mode, tablet mode, tent mode, and stand mode, thanks to its 360-degree hinge.
-These versatile modes enable users to adapt the laptop to their preferred usage scenarios, whether it’s traditional laptop usage, multimedia consumption, or presenting content.
+It comes with a stylus pen 4,096 levels of pressure sensitivity, perfect for note-taking, sketching, and creative work.
+It seamlessly integrates with the laptop’s touch display, providing a natural and intuitive writing experience.
+With its 360-degree hinge, the Spectre X360 14 offers various modes such as laptop, tablet, tent, and stand mode.
+These flexible modes allow users to adjust the laptop to suit their needs, whether it’s for regular laptop use, media consumption, or content presentation.

 Keyboard and Trackpad